“Robinson is a source of boundless enthusiasm and friendliness”

 With ukulele in hand, Amelia voyaged to London to work alongside award winning British composer Michael Nyman and the London Symphony Orchestra.
 She composed and conducted a multi-media interactive orchestral piece called The Cycle Symphony, which incorporated an audience of 500 bicycle-bell playing participants.
 The Cycle Symphony premiered at the East End Film Festival and was applauded by Time Out London as #1 Critic’s Choice.
 In the UK, Amelia was also featured on BBC Radio 1, awarded Top 10 finalist for Jamie Oliver’s Big Feastival, and was rated Top 20 shows to see at the Pleasance Theatre’s Kidzone at the Edinburgh Festival Fringe.

-In June 2016, Amelia released her debut solo album, The Space Between, and will soon be releasing a LIVE album in 2018.
+In June 2016, Amelia released her debut solo album, The Space Between.
 Watch the official music video for the single, Don't You Worry.

 As an educator, Amelia founded the early childhood music program at Stephen Gaynor School and devised a series of extended day workshops at Avenues The World School.
-She continues to develop new opportunities that inspire a global community through open minds and compassionate hearts.
+She received a Certificate in Responsive Pedagogy from Teachers College at Columbia University (2020) and has been trained in aesthetic education at Lincoln Center Education (2018).
 She is honored to be the recipient of the 2018-19 Jubilation Foundation Fellow awarded to individuals with an exceptional ability for helping young people feel fully alive through rhythm as expressed in music and dance.
+Amelia continues to develop new opportunities that challenge societal norms and work to spark imaginations that can lead us all to a more equitable and just world.